souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 folder: docs
 ---

-Datalog is a declarative programming language that was introduced as a query language for deductive databases in the late 70s.
+[Datalog](https://en.wikipedia.org/wiki/Datalog) is a declarative programming language that was introduced as a query language for deductive databases in the late 70s.
+Datalog uses first-order predicate logic to express computations in the form of Horn clauses.
-Areas including web semantics, program analysis, and security analysis use Datalog as a domain specific language.
 Datalog adapts the syntax style of [Prolog](https://en.wikipedia.org/wiki/Prolog).
-A full exposition is beyond the scope of this manual -- more details are available in the book Foundations of Databases by Abiteboul, Hull and Vianu, or [tutorial material](http://blogs.evergreen.edu/sosw/files/2014/04/Green-Vol5-DBS-017.pdf).
+A full exposition is beyond the scope of this manual -- more details are available in the book [Foundations of Databases by Abiteboul](https://wiki.epfl.ch/provenance2011/documents/foundations%20of%20databases-abiteboul-1995.pdf), Hull and Vianu, or [tutorial material](http://blogs.evergreen.edu/sosw/files/2014/04/Green-Vol5-DBS-017.pdf).
-Datalog uses first-order predicate logic to express computations in form of Horn clauses.

 ## Language

-The main elements in Souffle are relation declarations, facts, rules, and directives.
+The main language elements in Souffle are relation declarations, facts, rules, and directives.
 For example, the following program has two relations `A` and `B`.
 ```prolog
 .decl A(x:number, y:number)  // declaration of relation A